Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Main Results and Discussion

-Consistent with other works that consider nonlinear (or time-depedent) permeability \cite{cao,bgsw,BW21,mikelic}, we assume continuity and $L^{\infty}$ type bounds on the permeability. \begin{assumption} [Assumptions on Permeability] The permeability function $k: \reals \to \reals$ is continuous and there exist constants $k_1 > 0$ and $k_2 >0$ such that
+{ To be} consistent with other works that consider nonlinear (or { time-dependent}) permeability \cite{cao,bgsw,BW21,mikelic}, we assume continuity and $L^{\infty}$ type bounds on the permeability, as well as continuity to permit $k(\cdot)$ to considered as a Nemytskii operator. \begin{assumption} [Assumptions on Permeability] The permeability function $k: \reals \to \reals$ is continuous and there exist constants $k_1 > 0$ and $k_2 >0$ such that

 \end{assumption}